voxpupuli/hiera-eyaml/README.md

     :datadir: '/etc/puppet/hieradata'

     # Optional.
 Default is /etc/hiera/keys/private_key.pem
-    :private_key: /new/path/to/key/my_key.pem
+    :private_key: /new/path/to/key/private_key.pem

+    # Optional.
+Default is /etc/hiera/keys/public_key.pem
+    :public_key:  /new/path/to/key/public_key.pem
 </pre>

-### Encrypt value
+### YAML files

-Copy the public_key.pem created earlier to the keys subdirectory of this git repository.

-There is a very basic helper file bin/encrypt_value.rb which will encrypt values for you based on the public_key.pem.
-Run:

-    $ bin/encrypt_value.rb "my secret thing"

-The encrypted value is printed to STDOUT

-If you wish to rename your key or keep it in another directory run

-    $ encrypt_value.rb "my secret thing" /path/to/key/my_key.pem

-### Insert encrypted value

-As above, once the value is encrypted, wrap it with ENC[] and place it in the .eyaml file.
+  Once the value is encrypted, wrap it with ENC[] and place it in the .eyaml file.

 Usages:
 <pre>